schrodinger-boi/gmrt-tutorial/docs/source/HIabsv0.rst

    refant='C03'
    go

-Copying the solutions to a new table, we do a round of amp-phase gaincal with all calibrator fields and solution types of ’int’ or different interval sizes like ’2min’ can be explored.
+Examine the delay cal table by plotting it for amp (data) vs channel for field 0.
+Typically, the delay amplitude should be a few 100s of nanoseconds Copying the solutions to a new table, we do a round of amp-phase gaincal with all calibrator fields and solution types of ’int’ or different interval sizes like ’2min’ can be explored.

 .. code-block::